arope28/xentz-agent/README.md

 - **macOS** (Intel and Apple Silicon)
   - Uses launchd for scheduling
 - **Windows** (amd64 and arm64)
-  - Uses Task Scheduler for scheduling
+  - Uses Task Scheduler for user mode, Windows Service for system mode
 - **Linux** (amd64, arm64, and armv7)
   - Uses systemd (preferred) or cron (fallback) for scheduling